gay88358/Hashing_Cpp/README.md

 # Hashing_Cpp

 implemented hashing data-structure by cpp.<br/>
-Has implemented the following operation:<br/>
+Has implemented the following operation:
   1. hash function
   2. hash table
   3. insert new pair(key, value) into hash table